lsu-ddem/video-game-design/content/3_BasketCatch/1_BasketCatch_ThePlayer/_index.md

 Next let's add some more nodes to our scene.
 We'll need to add two nodes, one to display an image and another to define the shape of our player.
 What would these nodes be?
+Be careful when adding these new nodes, they should both be direct *children* of the root node.

 <details>
-<summary>Click for Answer</summary>
+<summary cursor="pointer">Reveal Answer</summary>

-Sprite2D (Image)
+- Sprite2D (Image)

-CollisionShape2D (Shape)
+- CollisionShape2D (Shape)

 </details>